davidb2/davidb2.github.io-old/_posts/2020-12-31-the-price-is-relatively-right.md

 ---

 #### Conclusion
-It is unusual to see error bounds which depend on the performance of the best expert.
+It is great to see error bounds which depend on the performance of the best expert.
 One should hope they select [Ted Slauson](https://en.wikipedia.org/wiki/Perfect_Bid:_The_Contestant_Who_Knew_Too_Much) as one of their $$n$$ experts.

 The strategies presented above are known as "multiplicative weight update"